RetroDECK/ES-DE/INSTALL-DEV.md

 You of course only need to change the absolute paths to rpaths once, well at least until you replace the libraries in case of moving to a newer version or so.

-In addition to these libraries, you need to create a `plugins` directory and copy over the following VLC libraries, which are normally located in `/Applications/VLC.app/Contents/MacOS/plugins/`:
+In addition to these libraries, if building with the optional VLC video player, you need to create a `plugins` directory and copy over the following libraries, which are normally located in `/Applications/VLC.app/Contents/MacOS/plugins/`:

 ```
 libadummy_plugin.dylib